-The Office of Public Safety establishes and maintains communications with the officially recognized civil and criminal law enforcement authorities of the Cities of Clinton and Jackson, and Hinds County via operational policy understandings and mobile radio units with a stationary base unit, located in the Office of Public Safety.
+The Office of Public Safety establishes and maintains communications with the officially recognized civil and criminal law enforcement authorities of the City of Clinton and Jackson, and the County of Hinds by way of operational policy understandings and by way of mobile radio units and a stationary base unit, located in the Office of Public Safety.
 In the event that they are needed, Mississippi College will request assistance from the Clinton Police Department, Hinds County Sheriff's Office, and/or any other agency deemed necessary.
 Public Safety Officers are authorized to write traffic citations on campus, take reports, and conduct investigations and searches within the boundaries of Mississippi College property.